Last revised: 3 August 2021

 When we, or our permitted third parties, transfer your personal data outside the UK or the EEA, we will impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the UK and EEA.
 We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
 We may also transfer your personal data when:

 - the transfer is to a country deemed to provide adequate protection of your personal data by the European Commission; or

 - where you have consented to the transfer.

-If we transfer your personal data outside the EEA in other circumstances (for example, because we have to by law), we will make sure it remains adequately protected.
+If we transfer your personal data outside the UK or EEA in other circumstances (for example, because we have to by law), we will make sure it remains adequately protected.

 We may share non-personal, anonymised and aggregated information with third parties for several purposes, including data analytics, research, submissions, thought leadership and promotional activity.

 We use a range of measures to ensure we keep your personal data secure, accurate and up to date.
 These include: